tusharv/GoTo/README.md

 ## Why?

-Searching is two-step process for GMail, Drive, GitHub and many more sites.
-Using this tool you can reduce 1 step and can search number of sites directly from your Chrome omnibox.
+Traditional searching is a two-step process for GMail, Drive, GitHub and many more sites.
+Using this tool you can reduce 1 step and search a number of sites directly from your Chrome omnibox.

 ## How?
 Keyword | Site | Sample